Owlkaline/TwitchEventSub-rs/README.md

      match event_sub_api.build() {
        Ok(api) => api,
        Err(EventSubError::TokenMissingScope) => {
-         panic!("Reauthorisation of toke is required for the token to have all the requested subscriptions.");
+         panic!("Reauthorisation of token is required for the token to have all the requested subscriptions.");
        }
        Err(EventSubError::NoSubscriptionsRequested) => {
-         panic!("No subsciptions passed into builder!");
+         panic!("No subscriptions passed into builder!");
        }
        Err(EventSubError::NoScopedOuthTokenProvided) => {
-         // Provide a Scoped Oauth key or get a new one
+         // Provide a Scopeid Oauth key or get a new one panic!("Provide a Scoped Oauth key or get a new one");

-         panic!("");
        }
        Err(e) => {
          // some other error